How to Safely Ground A Portable Generator (Step By Step)

 Stuck trying to figure out how to ground a generator?

 Don’t worry, this is a known issue.
-In fact, thousands of people that want to be prepared for winter storms, are struggling with it.
+In fact, thousands of people who want to be prepared for winter storms are struggling with it.

-The good news is that you’ve come to the right place to learn how to ground a generator and forget all about the issue.
+The good news is you’ve come to the right place to learn how to ground a portable generator properly.

 To ground a generator, you’ll need to install the copper ground rod by driving it into the ground at least 8 ft (2.44 m).
 Then, you’ll need to strip the copper wire and wrap it around the rod.
 Finally, secure the other end of the wire to the grounding bolt on the generator.